alperakcan/seyrusefer/README.md

 Controlling unit is a Bluetooth remote device that lets you to operate various applications from handlebar without any need to touch the display.

-This repository contains the software to run on the hardware controller, also known as Seyrusefer, designed by Sefa Dogan.
+This repository contains the software to run on the hardware controller project, also known as Seyrusefer, designed by Sefa Dogan.

 Hardware design files and DIY building instructions are available in the "docs" directory.